 michael_thomas_bw

-Michael Thomas Jr. is a financial planning PhD student from Gary, Indiana.
-He works to find ways to provide relevant and reliable financial services to underserved populations in an effort to strengthen families and build stronger communities.
+Michael Thomas Jr. is a Financial Planning PhD student from Indiana.
+He works to find ways to provide relevant and reliable financial services to underserved populations to strengthen families and build stronger communities.
 He is most passionate about his faith, family, and baseball.
-By the time you are reading this, hopefully, the Chicago Cubs will have won the World Series!
+He notes that nearly half of Americans say that money is one of the most challenging subjects to talk about, but Michael wants to change that.
+His talk explores how empathy is one of the greatest tools at our disposal when it comes to financial planning.

 Asura